fizzywhizbang/zCA/README.md

 You can have more than one root CA if you deisre

 I am still working on this and this program will be able to create multiple types of certificates

-OCSP repsonder will be separate but built to read from this program if you need one
+## OCSP Responder
+forked from https://github.com/WestPowerData/GOCSP-responder and you can find the updated version that is tested and working with this CA here https://github.com/fizzywhizbang/GOCSP-responder